EPA-WG/custom-element-dist/src/material/theme/tokens/cem-layering.md

 ### 8.2 Optional endpoints

-Optional endpoints are allowed if they remain stable and scoped.
+Optional endpoints are allowed only if they remain stable and scoped, and if they map cleanly to an existing rung without creating new “micro tiers”.

 Examples:

-- `--cem-layer-back-deep` → `--cem-recess-2`
+- `--cem-layer-back-deep` → `--cem-layer-back` + `--cem-recess-2`
-- `--cem-layer-work-floating` → `--sem-elevation-2`
+- `--cem-layer-work-floating` → `--cem-layer-work` + `--sem-elevation-2`

 ---